dmx-systems/dmx-documentation/docs/devel.rst

 The single argument of the 2 ``serviceArrived`` and ``serviceGone`` hooks is the respective service object, declared generically just as ``PluginService``.
 (Remember, ``PluginService`` is the common base interface for all plugin services.)
 So casting is required.
 In ``serviceArrived`` you typically store the service object in a private instance variable.
 In ``serviceGone`` you typically set the instance variable to ``null`` in order to release the service object.

-As an example, see how the //Workspaces// plugin (part of the DMX Standard Distribution) consumes the //Facets// service:
+As an example, see how the *Workspaces* plugin (part of the DMX Standard Distribution) consumes the *Facets* service:

 .. code-block:: java